Have Questions?

 616-516-6537

-Grand Recovery has been offering recovery rehabilitation to individuals who reside in Wyoming and who are struggling with substance use disorders.
+Grand Recovery has been offering recovery rehabilitation to individuals who reside in Wyoming, MI. and who are struggling with substance use disorders.
 As such, Grand Recovery offers a array of services including group therapy, brief intervention approach, activity therapy, dual diagnosis drug rehab, 12-step facilitation approach, trauma-related counseling and others applying its unique approaches to addiction recovery and treatment.

 This rehab also thinks that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide collection of personalized treatments like suicide prevention services, persons with serious mental illness, seniors or older adults, substance abuse education, persons with eating disorders, social skills development and more.
 In the same way, this addiction treatment facility provides these services in the following settings - inpatient drug rehab facilities, short term drug and alcohol rehab facilities, outpatient day treatment, outpatient detoxification centers, long term rehab facilities and more.